9th-circle/Anathema.Vectors/README.md

 ## Gotchas

 - Matrices and vectors (except 2) are subclasses of the rank lower than it (ie a vec4 is a subclass of vec3 which is a subclass of vec2).
 This cuts out a lot of redundant code, and makes porting data between them easier, but it also means that if a method asks for a vec2 you can pass it a vec4 instead.
 Which will work in a sense, but could cause problems later.
+- Performance is pretty lousy, both from the extensive use of object oriented language features, and the lack of SIMD vector CPU extension usage.
+- Interactions between the various entities are extensive (you can usually mix and match types), but not exhaustive (there will still be times where you have to do intermediate steps to get it done).
+- The folders inside Vector.Core do not reflect the namespaces the classes are in. **<u>This is deliberate.</u>** The proliferation of partial classes mean there is a large volume of files which need to be rationalised, but the namespace needs to be flat for usability reasons.

 ## Complex Numbers and Quaternions